chebbi603/UnidebNotes-FrontEnd/README.md

-# Getting Started with Create React App
+# Unideb Notes front-end Repository

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was created within the framework of the "Software Development for Engineers" course.

-## Available Scripts
+## React Available Commands

 In the project directory, you can run: